harplife/zettelkasten/study_LearnOpenGL.md

 #### Mipmaps
 - **Mipmaps** is a collection of images of the same texture in sequential order where each subsequent texture is smaller than the previous one.
 - A fragment would have too many Texels to sample from when a high resolution image is used for an object that is far away.
 This results with visible artifacts and waste of memory bandwidth.
 Mipmaps is used to prevent this problem by supplying a smaller image when the object is further away.
-- `glGenerateMipmap` is used to generate mipmaps in OpenGL (detail about the function call later).
+- `glGenerateMipmap` is used to generate Mipmaps in OpenGL (detail about the function call later).
-- Switching between mipmaps during rendering may show some artifacts like sharp edges
+- Switching between Mipmap levels during rendering may show some artifacts like Aliasing, Texture Shimmering, and Texture Popping.
+Texture Mapping is necessary for Mipmapping in order to prevent these artifacts and provide smooth transition between Mipmap levels.
+- There are four Mipmap Texture Mapping options:
+	- `GL_NEAREST_MIPMAP_NEAREST` : takes the nearest Mipmap level to match the pixel size, and uses nearest neighbor interpolation for texture sampling.
+	- `GL_LINEAR_MIPMAP_NEAREST` : takes the nearest Mipmap level to match the pixel size, and samples that level using linear interpolation.
+	- `GL_NEAREST_MIPMAP_LINEAR` : linearly interpolates between the two mipmaps that most closely match the size of a pixel, and samples the interpolated level via nearest neighbor interpolation.
+	- `GL_LINEAR_MIPMAP_LINEAR` : linearly interpolates between the two closest mipmaps, and samples the interpolated level via linear interpolation.
+-

 ## Transformations